cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 title: 'Projects page'
 linkTitle: 'Projects page'
 weight: 1
-description: 'Projects documentation provides details on how to create the CVAT Project, load the CVAT Project from a back up, aand navigate through the Project.'
+description: 'Projects documentation provides details on how to create the CVAT Project, load the CVAT Project from a backup, aand navigate through the Project.'

 ---